IAOHRA: THE VOICE OF HRC’S WORLDWIDE

 IAOHRA consists of the Board of Directors, this includes the president, first vicepresident, second vice-president, secretary, treasurer, and immediate past president.

 The Executive Board also includes the 4 regional representatives (Atlantic, Southern, Midwestern, and Western, as well as 4 Members-At-Large.
-The current IAOHRA Executive Board for 2012 -2013 consists of the following:

 How Do I Become A Member?